simple-last-fm-scrobbler/sls/README.md

 Issues:

- * Motorola CLIQ/DEXT ([http://code.google.com/p/a-simple-lastfm-scrobbler/issues/detail?id=25 see this])
+ * Motorola CLIQ/DEXT doesn't seem to work

 **(c)** SLS should work on any device that can install it, and that can run one of the music apps above.